Cognoscan/condense_db/query.md

 - regex - Allow regular expression queries on a String.
 - array - Allow checking array contents
 - sign - Allow checking signatures
+- link - Allow following a hash and running a query on the matching document
-- link - Allow following a hash and evaluating the matching document
+- ref - Allow following a hash and evaluating the matching document

 Types
 -----